 What truly captivates me about product design is the thought process behind it, from understanding the user’s decision-making to problem-solving.
 It requires empathy towards the user and the creation of a human-centered product that is useful, usable, and desirable.
 After working in the aviation industry for three years, where I interacted with numerous passengers, I’ve learned that people will remember how you make them feel.
 The same principle applies to a product.

 “The difference between a good and great product is the last 10%.
 Everyone has the same 90%…the same core features and similar pricing and a similar story.
 But that last 10% is the real differentiator.
 It is the part that separates you from your competitors.
 It’s the blood, sweat, and tears of detail.
 And it might take 50% of your time.
 But time is not what you’re measuring…you’re measuring the difference between good and great.”
 Joshua Porter

-Product design is not only about solving the existing problems, but also solving the problems people haven’t identified yet.
-Designers themselves should have deep understanding about user and their needs, abilities and limitations in order to give them more than just a solution to the problem.
-When we put two good products with same functions together, what makes a product better than its competitor should be how user feels about it.
-If it’s easy to use, user needs it and it sparks joy, this is definitely the great product we are looking for.
+Product design entails not only solving existing problems but also addressing issues that users haven’t identified yet.
+Designers must possess a profound understanding of users, their needs, abilities, and limitations, in order to provide them with more than just a solution.
+When two products with similar functions are compared, what makes one product superior to its competitor is how the user feels about it.
+If it is user-friendly, fulfills their needs, and sparks joy, then it undoubtedly qualifies as a great product.